wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/modern-analytics-interactive-experiences/includes/3-exercise-use-power-bi-desktop-to-build-data-model.md

 1. Add Conditional Formatting Icons to Matrix Visual

     > [!NOTE]
-> This lab has been created based on the sales activities of the *fictitious* Wi-Fi company called SureWi which has been provided by P3 Adaptive <https://p3adaptive.com/>.
+    > This exercise has been created based on the sales activities of the *fictitious* Wi-Fi company called SureWi which has been provided by P3 Adaptive <https://p3adaptive.com/>.
 The data is property of P3 Adaptive and has been shared with the purpose of demonstrating Excel and Power BI functionality with industry sample data.
 Any use of this data must include this attribution to P3 Adaptive.

 ## Exercise 1: Start with a pre-loaded PBIX